-Tourism is like the party bus all the cool kids took on New Year’s Eve – you wanted to join in and collaborate with your tech-forward trade partners.
+Tourism is like the party bus all the cool kids took on New Year’s Eve – you wanted to go along and collaborate with your tech-forward trade partners.
 As for the tech savvy travellers we’ve always described as a growing minority, they no longer are.
 They live online, comparing travel brands on service and convenience.
 Both prefer to deal with cutting-edge, progressive brands.
 Wear your innovations with pride and let the world know you’re open for business.

 Cultivate better tech habits

-Spoil them, spoon-feed them, whatever it’s called, give travellers every reason to buy from you and none to look elsewhere.
+Spoil them, spoon-feed them, whatever it’s called, give travellers every reason to buy from you, and none to look elsewhere.
 An end-to-end service should cover all their content, logistical, pre- and during-travel needs, with post-travel follow-ups and engagement on social media.
 If it’s easier with you and memorable in a good way, they’ll stick with you and recommend you.

-Competitive Edge With the advent of a new year and decade, you’ll feel the urge to expand, improve and scale up.
+With the advent of a new year and decade, you’ll feel the urge to expand, improve and scale up.
 When you’ve got time, knowledge and expertise, content, sales prospects and innovative tools in abundance, that’s your leap of faith justified.

 Serve better, sell better